kejsardamberg/START2/README.md

 The centre of gaining insights isn't just knowledge, or even experiences.
 The centre of gaining insights is discussing the experiences to gain understanding on why something works in a specific context and not in another.

-Sharing with a focus on problemsolving rather than boasting.
+Sharing with a focus on problem solving rather than boasting.

 To enable these discussions the manifesto below has been produced.